 With More Time

-Let’s say you actually have a full day to explore.
+Let’s say you actually have one day in Shenandoah National Park–a full day.
 I recommend using the itinerary above as a base, but then expanding on it.
 There are numerous viewpoints you can stop at along Skyline Drive.
 Additionally, there’s several more hikes you can do within the 35 mile section of Skyline Drive between Highway 11 and Highway 33.
-We also looked at the following hikes:
+We also looked at the following hikes, but obviously cut then for time.

 Mary’s Rock – 2.6 miles, 750 feet of elevation, Out & Back